prefko/portable-preferans-notation/README.md

 #### value
 An intiger indicating the value of the contract.
 For example, 8 for a simple contract of hearts or a game of diamonds or even for a contract of spades under refa.

+#### play order
+A 2 or 3 letter encoding of the order in which th eplayers will start playing.
+For example **ML** means that the main player will start first, and the left follower will play second.
+Or, **LMR** means that left starts, main plays second and right plays third.

 #### throws
 Simple subsection showing the entire game play, a list of comma separated throws encoded with 4 or 5 characters, depending on the number of players involved.
 The first and last characters are always one of M, L or R indicating which player started and respectively which player won that trick.
 M for main, L for left follower and R for right follower.
 The characters in between indicate the cards as they were thrown.

 For example, M2A1M means that the main player threw 8 Spade, then the first follower threw 8 Diamond and the second follower threw 7 Spade, thus the main player won that trick.

-#### score
+#### summary
 Relatively complex subsection encoding the tricks and score for all 3 players, comma separated.
 The simplest case is 0 which is used when the player did not play.
+For the follower
 The only other case contains 4 integers, colon separated.
 The first integer is the number of tricks the player took.
 The remaining 3 integers are, in order, the left soup, the middle and the right soup.

 ### PPN Example